RecList/evalRS-CIKM-2022/evaluation/README.md

 * Mean Reciprocal Rank ([MRR](https://en.wikipedia.org/wiki/Mean_reciprocal_rank)): MRR gives a good measure of where the first relevant element is ranked in the output list.
 Besides being considered a standard rank-aware evaluation metric, we chose MRR as it is particularly simple to compute and to interpret.

-* Recall at k (k=100): _Recall at k_ is the proportion of relevant items found in the top-k recommendations.
+* Hit Ratio (HR): Recall at k (k=100) is the proportion of relevant items found in the top-k recommendations.
 Together with MRR, it is also a standard evaluation metric for Information Retrieval.

 _Information Retrieval metrics on a per-group or slice basis_